Rajalakshmi2110/todo-app/README.md

 - ✅ Add new tasks
 - ❌ Delete tasks by clicking on them
+- ✏️ Update tasks by clicking on them
 - 🔄 Real-time updates with React state
 - ⚛️ Built with React + Vite